koeunchoi/lab/_pages/outreach.md

 <p> &nbsp; </p>

 # 2020
 <a href="https://bit.ly/3aLikHk">[School's back, now what?
-How to navigate education on and offline during the global pandemic]
+How to navigate education on and offline during the global pandemic]</a>
 Experts tips for parents newsletter on going back to school by Children and Screens August 20, 2020